kiboschool/course-programming-1/src/lessons/conditionals/simple-decisions.md

 Programs also need to make decisions.
 Depending on the circumstances, programs should behave differently.

+- Is the entered password correct?
+- Is the number even?
+- Is the user's input valid?
+- Is the dark mode enabled?
+- Is the user logged in?

 In this lesson, you’ll learn how to write programs that can make simple decisions using `if` statements. `if` (and related keywords `else` and `elif`) will let you write code that can handle different situations appropriately.

 ![flowchart illustrating decision about whether to stay at a party](/lessons/conditionals/simple-decisions/screen-shot-2021-07-27-at-3.10.10-pm.png)